AUSANGATE TREK – 5 Days & 4 Nights

 • Price for 2 trekkers: 850 USD per person

-Private treks, single trekker, custom treks, large groups, and packages welcome, Please email us to customize.
+Private treks, single trekkers, custom treks, large groups, and packages are welcome.
+Please email us to customize.

 What to carry – Daypacks